Ameba-AIoT/ai-video-analytics/source/user_manual/Acuity_tool/Acuity_installation.rst

 The Acuity toolkit would be required to generate the NN network binary file from a pre-trained model.
-The following documents and tools are provided by Verisillicon, and please refer its user guild to setup the PC environment.
+The following documents and tools are provided by Verisilicon, and please refer its user guild to setup the PC environment.